NotArchiveData/ExpenseTracker/README.md

 to do

 Functions
-- pressing a button immediately takes you to type
 - going into negatives is illegal?
-- cannot enter empty values for subtract or add

 UI
 - try to make the app smoother, seems to be a bit laggy? maybe just an emulator thing but check